 This post may contain affiliate links.
 Please read my disclosure policy for more info.

-You don’t need lots of resources or tools to do it.
+And another great thing is that you don’t need lots of resources or tools to do the study.
 All you really need is:

 - The Holy Spirit